CBSDigital/Hiero-Wiretap/README.md

 Software Development Department
 CBS Digital

+## Legal Information
+HIERO is a registered trademark of The Foundry Visionmongers, Ltd.
+Wiretap is a registered trademark of Autodesk, Inc.

+CBS Digital has developed this tool independently of The Foundry and Autodesk and released the source code under a permissive license.
+The software is provided as-is with no warranty of any kind.
+Proper attribution to CBS Digital and the original authors must be preserved in this readme file and in the source code.
+See the license file for more details.

 ## Overview
 Hiero<>Wiretap is a plugin for The Foundry’s HIERO that allows the user to export selected shots in the timeline to a library or reel on an Autodesk IFFFS server (Stone FS).
 Many standard VFX formats are supported via Wiretap Gateway, including Apple ProRes and DPX/EXR image sequences.